epam/edp-install/docs/operator-guide/configure-keycloak-oidc-eks.md

 ## Access Cluster via Lens

 To access the Kubernetes cluster via [Lens](https://k8slens.dev/), follow the steps below to configure it:

 * Add a new kubeconfig to the location where Lens has access.
 The default location of the kubeconfig is **~/.kube/config** but it can be changed by navigating to **File** -> **Preferences** -> **Kubernetes** -> **Kubeconfig Syncs**;
+* (Optional) Using Windows, it is recommended to reboot the system after adding a new kubeconfig.
 * Authenticate on the Keycloak login page to be able to access the cluster;

 !!! note